 Organisms are cued by the 24-hour light dark cycle, which is built into their biological processes and acts in magnitude as a paramount influence on human behaviour (Chellapa, Godijn & Cajochen, 2011).
 Light is something we take for granted, yet it is closely linked to our behaviour, endocrines, pulse rate, alertness, mood, performance, vasoconstriction or vasodilation, body temperature and gene expression (Beaven & Ekström, 2013; Chellapa et al., 2011).
 Blue light therapy is used to mimic morning daylight which encourages the body and brain to awaken (Gabel et al., 2013).

 Vandewalle et al. (2013) have revealed through functional magnetic resonance imaging (fMRI) that even blind individuals can respond to light.
 Their study involved an auditory working memory task; what they found was that just one minute of blue light therapy led to increased activity in the prefrontal and thalamic cortices, which are brain regions involved in alertness and cognitive regulation (Vandewalle et al., 2013).
-Gabel et al. (2013) note that light interacts with the with the suprachiasmatic nucleus (SCN), the brain region responsible for regulating our circadian rhythm, which is then able to modulate and influence the neural activity in widespread brain regions (Gabel et al., 2013).
+Gabel et al. (2013) note that light interacts with the suprachiasmatic nucleus (SCN), the brain region responsible for regulating our circadian rhythm, which is then able to modulate and influence the neural activity in widespread brain regions (Gabel et al., 2013).
 This overarching brain activation creates the wakefulness state that we are all accustomed to.

 Benefits and Effects